 speaker

 Gigi

 Thank you.
 One moment for our next question.
-Our next question comes from the line of Steve Farazani from Sudodi.
+Our next question comes from the line of Steve Ferrazani from Sudoti.

 speaker

-Morning everyone, appreciate all the detail on the call.
+Morning, everyone.
+Appreciate all the detail on the call.
 I wanted to ask about how you can benefit from your geographical diversification in this environment.
-I mean, the expectation that you have for the short cycle probably gets hit first, but when you hear the call, certain markets that you are in are likely to hold up better.
-Can you talk about is there any way to target the stronger markets and you can't completely replace what you will lose in US short cycle, but what you can do in that kind of environment?
+I mean, the expectation that you walk through it that U.S. short cycle probably gets hit first.
+But, you know, when you hear the calls, certain markets that you're in are likely to hold up better.
+Can you talk about, is there any way to target the stronger markets?
+And you can't completely replace what you'll lose in U.S. short cycle, but what you can do in that kind of environment?

+speaker